EGC Research Awards

 4. EGC PhD Dissertation Research Grant

-EGC awards funding of up to $25,000 for Yale PhD students undertaking travel and field research related to themes of international development in pursuit of their dissertation requirements.
+EGC awards funding of up to $25,000 for Yale PhD students on research related to themes of international development in pursuit of their dissertation requirements.
 This grant may be accessed in combination with other funding sources at EGC.

 5. EGC Secondary Data Acquisition Grant